Solar thermal systems use heat from the sun to make hot water for homes and buildings.

 - Solar collectors on the roof

-- A heat-carrying fluid inside the collectors
+- A heat-carrying fluid

-- A hot water tank with a heat coil
+- A hot water tank

-1. Sunlight Warms the Collectors
+1. Sunlight Heats the Collectors

-2. Warm Fluid Starts to Flow
+2. Warm Fluid Starts to Move

-3. Heat Transfers to Water
+3. Heat Moves into the Water

 4. Hot Water Builds Up